Antique real human partial articulated skeleton thorax, pelvis and sacrum

 This is the mounted and articulated spine, scapula, clavicle, sternum, pelvis, sacrum and the ribs from what would have been a full human articulated skeleton.
 This example came from a medical school and unfortunately, the arms, legs and skull become separated.

 The cartilage of the rib cage and the vertebral discs have been made from a fibrous substance which has become a bit discoloured over the years although the darker colour does look more realistic.
-Judging by the brass fittings, and materials, I would place this as being a mid-20th Century skeleton.
-The threaded brass bolts are still attached to the scapula where the arms would have articulated.
+Judging by the brass fittings, and old wiring, I would place this as being a mid-20th Century skeleton.